The Student Success Center provides a central location to receive academic guidance, information and bachelor’s degree advising/planning.

-- Every student has a different starting point based on their transfer credits they bring with them.
+- Every student has a different starting point based on their applicable transfer courses for the major of choice.

-- All general education [gen. ED] requirements for the chosen bachelor’s: what is met and what remains.
+- Understand all general education requirements for the chosen bachelor’s: What requirements are met and what are outstanding/ still needed.

-- It is important to understand what transfer credits fills specific requirements for the selected bachelor’s degree.
+- It is important to understand where transfer credits fill specific requirements for the selected bachelor’s degree.

-- How-to use their customized Degree Works advising tool for degree navigating and planning.
+- Understand how to use your customized Degree Works advising tool for course navigating and planning.

-- This tool maps out all core course requirements and show swhere transfer credits are applied.
+- This tool shows core course requirements and indicates where transfer credits are applied.

 The Orientation Guide can answer many common new student questions and orientate you to important tools and resources.